Biography - About Me

 After graduating from Southern Methodist University with a bachelor’s degree in journalism, Ellen worked as a reporter before moving to Oregon, where she met her husband, Bob.
 Their son, Casey, became the subject of Ellen’s memoir, The Big Turnoff: Confessions of a TV-Addicted Mom Trying to Raise a TV-Free Kid, published by Algonquin in the United States and Fusion Press in the United Kingdom, and nominated for the Pacific Northwest Booksellers Award.

-Ellen lives in Portland with Bob, and occasionally with Casey, who is now a sophomore at UC Berkeley.
-They enjoy hiking in the Columbia Gorge and the Cascades whenever they can (see Casey’s nature photography).
-Ellen has just finished her second book.
+Ellen lives in Portland with Bob, and occasionally with Casey, who is now working in the entertainment industry in San Francisco.
+They enjoy hiking in the Columbia Gorge and the Cascades whenever they can.